brendanshaw14/Nuggets-Team-35/IMPLEMENTATION.md

 #### `player_init`:

-Initializes a player structure, setting default values and the players name, address, and info, calls the grid_addPlayerMethod
+Initializes a player structure, setting default values and the players name, address, and info, calls the `grid_addPlayerMethod`.

 	allocate space for the structure
 	set initial value of variables in the structure